jburto93/CI_PP1_DKB/README.md

 ### About Us section
 ![About Us section](docs/design/about-us.png)
 ![About Us section on mobile devices](docs/design/about-us-mobile.png)
-- This section gives the user a brief insight into the company history.
+- This feature gives the user a brief insight into the company history.
 - The text and image are reponsive on all device screens.

 #### User stories covered by the About Us section